Frisian–Frankish wars: Background

-Rhine delta control
+Battles for the Rhine delta

 The Merovingian king of Neustria Chilperic I (561–584) is mentioned in Frankish sources as the "terror of the Frisians and the Suebi".
-There is some numismatic evidence that around 600 the Frisians were successful in a war led by their king Audulf (with coins stating VICTVRIA AVDVLFO, "victory to Audulf", and AVDVLFVS FRISIA, "Audulf of Frisia", being minted between 579 and 630), although whether they fought against the Franks is uncertain.
+A few coins commemorating an otherwise obscure figure named Audulf survive from the late 6th or early 7th century.
+Their reverse inscription victvria avdvlfo (possibly intending "Victory by Audulf") is sometimes conjectured to celebrate a victory by Audulf over the Franks, although this remains uncertain.

 By 630 the situation had changed.
 The Merovingian king Dagobert I brought the Frankish Empire under one banner again and conquered the lands south of the Oude Rijn.
 This time they brought Christianity to the Frisian lands and built a church in Utrecht.
 After Dagobert died the Franks could not hold their position there, and around 650 the central river area, including Dorestad became Frisian again.
 The manufacturing of Frankish coins stopped and the city of Utrecht became the residence of the Frisian kings.

 Under the rule of King Aldgisl the Frisians came into conflict with the Neustrian mayor of the palace Ebroin (675-681).
 This time the conflict was about the old Roman border fortifications.
 Aldgisl kept the Franks at a bay with his army maneuvers.
 In 678 he welcomed the English bishop Wilfrid, who like him was not a friend of Ebroin.

-Under the successor of Aldgisl, Redbad, the tide turned in favour of the Franks; by 689 Neustria, Austrasia and Burgundy were united under mayor of the palace Pepin of Herstal.
+Under the successor of Aldgisl, Radbod, the tide turned in favour of the Franks; by 689 Neustria, Austrasia and Burgundy were united under mayor of the palace Pepin of Herstal.
 In 690 Pepin was victorious in the battle of Dorestad.
 Though not all the consequences of this battle are clear, Dorestad became Frankish again, as did the castles of Utrecht and Fechten.
 It is thought that the influence of the Franks now extended from south of the Oude Rijn to the coast, but this is not entirely clear because the Frisians did not entirely lose control over the central river area.
-In any case there was an Archbishopric or bishopric of the Frisians founded for Willibrord and a marriage was held between Grimoald the Younger the oldest son of Pepin, and Thiadsvind, the daughter of Redbad in 711.
+In any case there was an Archbishopric or bishopric of the Frisians founded for missionary Willibrord and a marriage was held between Grimoald the Younger the oldest son of Pepin, and Thiadsvind, the daughter of Radbod in 711.

-After Pepin died in 714, Redbad took part in the battle for succession in Frankish lands.
+After Pepin died in 714, Radbod took part in the battle for succession in Frankish lands.
 He concluded a treaty with the new Neustrian mayor of the palace Ragenfrid and in 716 their armies entered Austrasian territory as far as Cologne, where they were victorious in the Battle of Cologne.
 In this way all lands south of the Rhine became Frisian again.
 The army returned to the north with much war loot.
-Redbad made plans to invade the Frankish empire for the second time and mobilised a large army.
+Radbod made plans to invade the Frankish empire for the second time and mobilised a large army.
 But before he could do this he fell ill and died in the autumn of 719.